gudhillon/webIO/README.md

 To do list:

 1. change background to a grid ✓
-2. Add randomized food (collectible points) throughout map
+2. Add randomized food (collectible points) throughout map ✓
-3. Add score attribute to player
+3. Increase size of player and decrease speed as they consume food
-4. Increase size of player as they consume food
+4. Add score attribute to player
 5. Scale screen as player gets bigger
 6. Collision detection:
    - if player bigger than other player and they overlap (> 50% overlap),